HackYourFuture/JavaScript2/Week1/MAKEME.md

 **Exercise 3: The logo hijack**

 No homepage is safe from the logo bandit!
-Everytime he sees a Google Logo he replaces it with a logo from HackYourfuture instead: https://www.hackyourfuture.dk/static/logo-dark.svg.
+Every time he sees a Google Logo he replaces it with a logo from HackYourFuture instead: https://www.hackyourfuture.dk/static/logo-dark.svg.

-In this exercise you're expected to write a JavaScript function that can be executed in the console of the [Google website](https://www.google.com).
+In this exercise you're expected to write a JavaScript `function` that can be executed in the console of the [Google website](https://www.google.com).

-1. Find out how to select the element that contains the Google logo, and store it in a variable
+1. Find out how to `select` the element that contains the Google logo, and store it in a `variable`
-2. Modify the source and sourceset of the logo so that it's replaced by the HackYourFuture logo instead
+2. Modify the `source` and `sourceset` of the logo so that it's replaced by the HackYourFuture logo instead

 **Exercise 4: What's the time?**

 Why wear a watch when you can check the time, live in your webpage?

+Follow the steps:

 1. Create a basic HTML file
 2. Include a script tag and link the JavaScript file
 3. Inside the JS file, write a function that adds the current time to the webpage.
-Make sure it's written in the HH:MM:SS notation (hour, minute, second).
+You have to find out how to access the time first.
+Once you've done so, make sure it's written in the HH:MM:SS notation (hour, minute, second).
 Hint: use `setInterval()` to make sure the time stays current
 4. Have the function execute when it's loading in the browser

 **Exercise 5: The cat walk**